NVIDIA/NeMo/README.md

 <a id="markdown-example-changing-embedding-time-for-t5-models" name="example-changing-embedding-time-for-t5-models"></a>

 Here we show an example to change the embedding type for T5 models.
 Let's assume a case you want to train a 220M T5 model.
-Instead of using default absolute learnable positional embeddings, you want to use relative positional embeddings.
+Instead of using default absolute learnable position embeddings, you want to use relative position embeddings.

 First of all, you might want to check the training configuration file in `conf/training/(model_type)/(model_size).yaml`.
 In this case it will be `conf/training/t5/220m.yaml`.
 In the configuration file, you can find all the options we support.